CamilleBarbit/IRC/README.md

 This function is used to receive messages from a socket.
 It is possible to understand recv() as an equivalent to read().
 It returns the length of the message on successfull completion.
 In case of error, the function returns (-1).

 If the function returns 0, it means that a client has closed the connection by sending a signal ctrl + c, for instance.
 An orderly closure will not lead to any error.
-If an error occur when closing the connection, it undeniably means that something went wrong -> if client closed his side without reading sent data (sent by the server or other client).
+If an error occurs when closing the connection, it undeniably means that something went wrong -> if client closed his side without reading sent data (sent by the server or other client).
 This case, in particular, occured to me and the function recv() returned an **ECONNRESET error** ("A connection was forcibly closed by a peer").

 ### TIPS ##